Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 ### 3. Proxying and upstream timeouts

-Once Kong has executed all the necessary logic (including plugins), it is ready to forward the request to your upstream service.
+Once {{site.base_gateway}} has executed all the necessary logic (including plugins), it is ready to forward the request to your upstream service.
 This is done via Nginx's [ngx_http_proxy_module][ngx-http-proxy-module].
-You can configure the desired timeouts for the connection between Kong and a given upstream, via the following properties of a Service:
+You can configure the desired timeouts for the connection between {{site.base_gateway}} and a given upstream, via the following properties of a service:

 - `connect_timeout`: defines in milliseconds the timeout for establishing a connection to your upstream service.
 Defaults to `60000`.